MBing/simpletest/README.md

      **/
 ```

-The `time_sent` should be presented in the form "Mon 06 July, 10:53", in local time.
+The `time_sent` should be presented in the form `Mon 06 July, 10:53`, in local time.

 When a message entry in the left-hand navigation is clicked, the contents of the field `message` from
 the entry that was clicked should be displayed in the section on the right.